zendframework/zf2-documentation/docs/languages/en/modules/zend.escaper.escaping-html-attributes.rst

 To escape data in the HTML Attribute, use ``Zend\Escaper\Escaper``'s ``escapeHtmlAttr`` method.
-Internally it will convert the data to UTF-8, check for it's validity, and use an extended set of characters to escape that are not covered by ``htmlspecialchars`` to cover the cases where an attribute might be unquoted or quoted illegaly.
+Internally it will convert the data to UTF-8, check for it's validity, and use an extended set of characters to escape that are not covered by ``htmlspecialchars`` to cover the cases where an attribute might be unquoted or quoted illegally.

 .. _zend.escaper.escaping-html-attributes.bad-examples: